evillan0315/ai-editor-front/README.md

 ## 📊 Roadmap

-- [ ] **Real-time File Content Editing & Saving**: Enhance the editor panel to allow full real-time editing and saving of _any_ selected file from the file tree, synchronizing changes via the backend.
+- [ ] **Real-time File Content Editing & Saving**: Implement full real-time editing and saving for _any_ selected file from the file tree, synchronizing changes via the backend.
 - [ ] **WebSocket Integration**: Implement real-time updates from the backend, such as file system changes, AI generation progress, and new notifications.
 - [ ] **Enhanced Error Handling & Feedback**: Improve user-facing error messages, loading indicators, and success notifications across the application.
 - [ ] **Dedicated Settings Page**: Develop a page for user preferences, AI model selection, API key configurations, and other configurable options.
 - [ ] **Local Authentication**: Implement standard email/password login and registration forms for users who prefer not to use OAuth providers.
 - [ ] **UI/UX Refinements**: Continuous improvements to the user interface for a smoother and more intuitive experience.
+- [ ] **AI-driven Code Refactoring/Linting**: Implement features for the AI to suggest and apply refactoring, linting fixes, or code improvements without requiring a full code generation request.
+- [ ] **Robust Testing Suite**: Introduce comprehensive unit, integration, and end-to-end tests for critical functionalities.

 ---